 Travis has been buying spicy avocado hummus from Whole Foods for the last few weeks and he is hooked on the stuff.
-I glanced at the ingredients on the package and thought, “Heck, I could just make this.”
+I glanced at the ingredients on the package and thought, “Heck, I could just make this!”
 Since I am away for the next few weeks, I decided to try and make it for him before I left.
-He always loves to snack on this type of thing when he comes home from work.
+He always snacks on hummus and carrots when he comes home from work.

 I read everywhere that to get the smoothest hummus, you should peel the skins off of the chickpeas.
 Well, remember when I mentioned that none of my recipes from last weekend turned out well?
 One of those failed recipes was spicy roasted chickpeas.
 Per the instructions, I spent a good 30 minutes peeling off every.single.stupid.skin off each chickpea.
 I ended up throwing those chickpeas right into the trash as soon as they came out of the oven, and I was frustrated that I had wasted so much time with the skins.

-So this time, I was barely 10 minutes into peeling off the skins before I said, “Screw it!”
-I just couldn’t be bothered.
+So this time, I was barely 10 minutes into peeling off the skins before I said, “Screw it!” and gave up.
 Call me lazy, but I was just being practical!
 Who has time for that?

 - 15 oz. can chickpeas, rinsed and dried